rhyous/EntityAnywhere/README.md

 2. Providing UI interactions beyond CRUD.
 3. Sometimes creating a custom repository when the repository isn't a new MS SQL database.

+Also, it became clear that there are many situations when the data will not be in one database, so coupling the data is not an option.
+Using the repository pattern is not novel, however, using the repository pattern per entity is novel.
+Also, since the data isn't in the same relational SQL server, you won't have foreign keys or database relationships.
+Having data related is not novel, however, having common code to handle relationships (1-to-1, 1-to-Many, Many-to-1, and Many-to-Many) between data in different repositories is novel.

 ## Getting Started

 1. Check out the source code.